-Decree-law no. 21 of March 15, 2012, ratified with amendments, by Law no. 56 of May 11, 2012, brought the Italian laws on the special powers of the State in line with European Union rules36.
+Decree-law No. 21 of March 15, 2012, ratified with amendments, by Law No. 56 of May 11, 2012 ("Law No. 56/2012"), brought the Italian laws on the special powers of the State in line with European Union rules.

 The special powers apply to companies that hold strategic assets vital to the interests of the Italian State as defined by the abovementioned ministerial regulations.

-In brief, the current arrangements include: a) veto power (or the power of imposing conditions or requirements) over transactions involving strategic assets that could result in a situation, not regulated by Italian or EU laws, that threatens serious injury to interests regarding networks and systems security, as well as continuity of supply; b) power of attaching conditions or opposing the acquisition by a non-EU party37, of an equity interest in the company that directly or indirectly holds strategic assets such as to give rise to the assumption of control of the company, when such an acquisition may result in a threat of serious harm to the abovementioned essential interests of the Italian State (see also the provisions of Decree-law no. 148 of October 16, 2017, ratified with Law no. 172 of December 4, 2017, reported below).
-In the calculation of a material equity interest, account shall be taken of interests held by third parties that have entered into a shareholders' agreement with the acquiring party.
-As a general rule, the acquisition, for any reason, by an entity outside of the EU of the stock of a company that holds strategic assets is allowed on condition of reciprocity, in compliance with international agreements signed by Italy or the EU.
+In brief, the current arrangements include: a) veto power (or the power of imposing conditions or requirements) over transactions involving strategic assets that could result in a situation, not regulated by Italian or EU laws, that threatens serious injury to interests regarding networks and systems security, as well as continuity of supply; b) power of attaching conditions or opposing the acquisition by a non-EU party37, of an equity interest in the company that directly or indirectly holds strategic assets such as to give rise to the assumption of control of the company, when such an acquisition may result in a threat of serious harm to the abovementioned essential interests of the Italian State (see also the provisions of Decree-law No. 148 of October 16, 2017, ratified with Law No. 172 of December 4, 2017, reported below).